410Labs/tipsy-rails/README.md

 # tipsy-rails

-This gem provides the jQuery Tipsy plugin (latest commit Sep 10, 2011) for your Rails 3.1 app.
+This gem provides the jQuery Tipsy plugin (latest commit Oct 18, 2012) for your Rails 3 app.

-For more information about Tipsy, visit http://onehackoranother.com/projects/jquery/tipsy/
+For more information about Tipsy, visit http://onehackoranother.com/projects/jquery/tipsy/ and https://github.com/jaz303/tipsy/